jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-music-on-my-mind-the-music-mental-health-campaign.md

 Catch the rest of our music-related mental health content on our social media channels: [Facebook](https://www.facebook.com/musiconmymind1) | [Instagram](https://www.instagram.com/musiconmy.mind/) | [Twitter](https://twitter.com/MusiconmyMind7)

-We are accepting donations to raise funds for mental health in music until the end of October.
+We are accepting donations to raise funds for mental health in music until Nov 16th.
 50% of all proceeds raised will go to [Support Act](https://supportact.org.au/) who help artists and music workers facing mental health problems and the rest will help with the costs of ‘Music on My Mind’ now and in the future.

 **Donate** to support mental health in the music industry **[HERE](https://www.gofundme.com/f/music-on-my-mind-2020)**